EdwardRusli/arch-dotfiles/README.md

 # config-files
-My config files for window managers.<br>
+My config files for window managers, written from scratch<br>
 #### Instructions
 1. Download the preferred config files
 2. Replace configurations with downloaded files (Note: If you do not want to overwrite the settings for a certain program, do not replace its config file with the downloaded one.)